atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 	// Object's metadata.
 	// .metadata.generateName is not supported.
-	// .metadata.name of the pod is expected to be in the ${POD_UID}-${POD_NAME_PREFIX} format.
+	// .metadata.name should match the .metadata.uid of the pod being evacuated.
-	// POD_UID is pod's .metadata.uid.
-	// POD_NAME_PREFIX is a prefix of up to 150 characters of pod's .metadata.name.
-The full pod
-	// name should be set if less than or equal to 150 characters.
 	// The labels of the evacuation object will be merged with pod's .metadata.labels.
 The labels
 	// of the pod have a preference.
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata